rootstrap/blog/content/Link Tracking with StimulusReflex - Part III.md

   <div class="col">
 ```

-Notice how we wrapped the views count inside a span tag with an id.
+Notice how we wrapped the views count inside a span tag with an ID.
 We are doing this because we need to tell CableReady to perform operations later on and for that, we require a selector.

 So, just copy the selector and change `app/controllers/redirections_controller.rb` to look like this: